-What is the Capital Asset Pricing Model (CAPM)?
+What is the Capital Asset Pricing Model?
+The basic theory explained

 The Markowitz portfolio model was deepened and enriched by the works of Sharpe: ‘Capital Asset Prices: A Theory of Market Equilibrium under Condition of Risk’, 1964; ‘Lintner: The Valuation of Risk Assets’ and the ‘Selection of Risky Investments in Stock Portfolios and Capital Budgets; 1965’, ‘Maximal Gains from Diversification; 1965’, and Mossin: ‘Equilibrium in a Capital Asset Market; 1966’.